 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District is in compliance with the requirements of the Bond Indenture at September 30, 2008.
+The District is in compliance with the requirements of the Bond Indenture at September 30, 2009.

 The Bond Indenture requires that the District obtain a \$5,000,000 letter of credit which can be utilized by the Trustee in the event that sufficient funds are not available to cover the required debt service payments.
-The letter of credit expired in a prior fiscal year and was not extended.
+The District does not currently have a letter of credit.
 There is an insurance policy and mortgage security agreement in place through the District's trust account.